 It is the student's responsibility to submit the final evaluation (and hour log) by the deadline indicated by the program.
-Students will submit the documentation as per the program instructions.
-See instructions on Moodle and in the course outline.
+Completed evaluation forms are submitted on Moodle.
 Failure to submit the required documents on time may cause the student to fail the WIL experience, regardless of the final evaluation results and hour log total.